skates17/Rehab-Tracker/README.md

-# Final-Rehab-Tracker
+# Rehab-Tracker
-Rehab Tracker App for UVM Medical Center
+Rehab Tracker App for the University of Vermont